nikDerek/Project_1/README.md

 EmployeeReimbursement
 Project Description

 An employee reimbursement program that will allows a user (either a manager or employee) to sign into their view.
 An employee's view will allow them to view any request they have made with its information (reimbursement ID, amount, status), and make a new reimbursement request.
-A Manager's viw will allow them to view all of the reimbursements created by the employees, statistics about the reimbursements, and approve/deny the reimbursements.
+A Manager's view will allow them to view all of the reimbursements created by the employees, statistics about the reimbursements, and approve/deny the reimbursements.
 Technologies Used

     JavaScript